Evaluation of Audio Compression Codecs: Experimental Setup

+Past experiments have shown that the 2f model's average score is the closest equivalent to a subjective listening test result \autocite{Kastner:AEMESQ:2019}.

-To calculate APEAQ's ODG and PEAQ's \CMD{totalNMR} we used \CMD{GstPEAQ} \autocite{Holters:GSTPEAQ:2015} and \textcite{peaqbGitHub}, respectively.
-It is important to note that these open-source projects do not fully conform to \textcite{ITU:BS.1387-2:2023}.
-However, our pre-study experiments showed that both \CMD{GstPEAQ} as well as \CMD{peaqb} perform within reasonably close limits to each other and should not do worse than subjective listening test \autocite{Holters:GSTPEAQ:2015}.
+We use McGill University's PEAQ Matlab model \autocite{Kabal:EIITUPEAQ:2002} to calculate a BPEAQ ODG score and extract the \TNMR MOV.
+In addition, \CMD{ADB} and \CMD{AvgModDiff1} MOVs are extracted to calculate a 2f score.
+To calculate APEAQ's ODG score, \CMD{GstPEAQ} \autocite{Holters:GSTPEAQ:2015} is utilized.
+We note that \CMD{GstPEAQ} is an open-source project that does not fully conform to \textcite{ITU:BS.1387-2:2023}.
+However, pre-study experiments have shown that \CMD{GstPEAQ} performs within reasonably close limit, \ie 0.03 difference in root mean square error, to \textcite{ITU:BS.1387-2:2023} and is therefore expected to perform similar to a subjective listening test \autocite{Holters:GSTPEAQ:2015}.